-- To understand the foundations of the recommender system. - To learn the significance of machine learning and data mining algorithms for Recommender systems - To learn about collaborative filtering - To make students design and implement a recommender system. - To learn collaborative filtering.
+- Understand the foundations of the recommender system.

+- Learn the significance of machine learning and data mining algorithms for Recommender systems

+- Learn about collaborative filtering

+- Design and implement a recommender system.

+- Learn collaborative filtering.

 PO1.
 Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.